Updated April 2026

 Noopept (Omberacetam): Oral bioavailability; most accessible administration (no injection/nasal required); potency ~1,000× piracetam

-Semax, Selank, and Noopept are the three most widely used Russian-developed nootropic compounds.
+Semax, Selank, and Noopept are the three most widely used Russian-developed nootropic compounds, and each has a distinct strength:

-Semax and Selank are frequently combined in the Russian Nootropic Stack.
-These compounds are not interchangeable, and dose/reconstitution requirements differ.
+Semax and Selank are frequently combined in the Russian Nootropic Stack for a combined focus-plus-calm effect.
+These compounds are not interchangeable, and dose/reconstitution requirements differ significantly.

 See the Selank Protocol Page for compound-specific guides.